assassinor/djinni-generator/docs/idl.md

     const version: i32 = 1;
 }

-# This interface will be implemented in Java, ObjC, Python and C# and can be called from C++.
+# This interface will be implemented in Java and Objective-C and can be called from C++.
-my_client_interface = interface +j +o +p +s {
+my_client_interface = interface +j +o {
     log_string(str: string): bool;
 }
 ```

 Interfaces are objects with defined methods to call (in C++, passed by `shared_ptr`).
 Djinni
-produces code allowing an interface implemented in C++ to be transparently used from ObjC,
+produces code allowing an interface implemented in C++ to be transparently used from ObjC
-Java Python or C# and vice versa.
+and Java, and vice versa.

 #### Special Methods for C++ Only
 `+c` interfaces (implementable only in C++) can have methods flagged with the special keywords const and static which